- From :

 Whether your family is enjoying a Tennessee staycation or you’re visiting us from somewhere else, we want everyone to enjoy their time at Belle Meade!
 We know as parents, you may be looking for options for your children to enjoy while you are participating in one of our historic tours, Segway Tour, or Food and Wine experiences.
 After all, it’s your vacation, too!

-That is why we are excited to launch Hands on History, a new 90-minute summer program for children whose parents are participating in another activity at Belle Meade.
+That is why we are excited to launch Drop-In Afternoons for Kids, a new summer program for children whose parents are participating in another activity at Belle Meade.
 This high energy program includes sensory-friendly learning experiences, hands-on activities, and crafts to take home!
 Parents can relax and enjoy Belle Meade activities knowing their children are in a safe, clean, and comfortable space learning and exploring with our certified and experienced Education Department staff.
 They won’t even know you’re gone!

 2021 Theme: STEAM Into History!

 From steam power to plumbing to early electricity, the 1800s were full of scientific achievements and innovations.
 Discover more about “old-fashioned” science and technology, as you try your hand at sending telegraph messages and learn how the first telephones connected with each other.
 (Hint: They were wired!)
-Come prepared for a short walk to the neighboring Ice House and to view what remains of the plumbing system for the Mansion.
-Additional activities include guided experiments with steam, ice, electro-magnets, and more!
-Complete your experience by creating your own improved engineering designs in our 1884 Dairy, which is the new home of our History Maker Space.
+Come prepared to play outside, weather permitting.
+Additional activities include guided experiments with steam, ice, electro-magnets, and more, all take place in our 1884 Dairy, which is the new home of our History Maker Space.

 What is the History Maker Space?